2010 California Attorney General election

 The 2010 California Attorney General election was held on November 2, 2010, to choose the Attorney General of California.
 The primary election was held on June 8, 2010.
-Incumbent Attorney General Jerry Brown, a Democrat, was elected Governor of California.
+Incumbent Attorney General Jerry Brown, a Democrat, had declined to run and instead ran successfully for governor of California.

-The two major candidates were district attorneys from Los Angeles County and San Francisco, Republican Steve Cooley and Democrat Kamala Harris respectively.
+The two major candidates were district attorneys from Los Angeles County and San Francisco, Republican Steve Cooley and Democrat Kamala Harris, respectively.
 On November 24, 2010, Cooley conceded to Harris, giving the Democrats a sweep of statewide executive offices.
 On November 30, Harris declared victory.
-Harris was the state's first female attorney general, first African American attorney general (father from Jamaica), and first Asian American (mother from India) state attorney general when her term began in January 2011.
+Harris was the state's first female attorney general, and first Asian American (mother from India) state attorney general when her term began in January 2011.
+Harris would later be elected as a U.S. senator in 2016 and then to the vice presidency in 2020.
+She would go on to become the Democratic Party's presidential nominee for the 2024 election, which she would lose to former president Donald Trump.

 Campaign

-For much of the election cycle following the primary election, political analysts theorized early on that the strength of Cooley's name after being twice elected District Attorney in Democratic-Stronghold Los Angeles County, being viewed as a rising star in the California Republican Party along with the strength of Meg Whitman's well-funded campaign anchoring the California Republican ticket in 2010 made Steve Cooley the initial favorite by a slight margin to win the election.
+For much of the election cycle following the primary election, political analysts theorized early on that the strength of Cooley's name after being twice elected District Attorney in Democratic-Stronghold Los Angeles County.
+Being viewed as a rising star in the California Republican Party, along with the strength of Meg Whitman's well-funded campaign anchoring the California Republican ticket in 2010 made Steve Cooley the initial favorite by a slight margin to win the election.

 Kamala Harris coalesced Democratic support with her opposition to Proposition 8, which Cooley promised to defend in court, opposing the unpopular Proposition 23 and any proposal for an SB 1070-style law in California.
-Harris benefitted from an endorsement and joint appearance with President Barack Obama at a rally at the University of Southern California before election day as well as a focus of the Los Angeles County Democratic Party on promoting her candidacy in Los Angeles County towards the final weeks of the campaign, which promised to make the race competitive.
+Harris benefitted from an endorsement and joint appearance with President Barack Obama at a rally at the University of Southern California before election day.
+She also focused on promoting her candidacy in Los Angeles County towards the final weeks of the campaign, which promised to make the race competitive.